 For the USA more than 1000 climate data sets according to the standard of the typical meteorological year, version 3 (TMY3) are included.
 TMY3 manual

-Instead, a representative collection of days is compiled from the measurements of the last 10 or 20 years, a so-called typical meteorological year (TMY).
-This means that in the final data set, the hourly values of a day are not averaged over the years or viewed according to minimum or maximum values, but are taken from a specific year.
-The data for the next day may then come from another year.
+Instead, a representative collection of days is compiled from the measurements of the last 10 or 20 years is compiled, a so-called typical meteorological year (TMY).
+This means that in the final data set, the hourly values of a day are not averaged over years and are not calculated according to minimum or maximum values, but instead are taken from a specific year.
+The data for the next day may come from another year.
 There is a lot of information about the exact compilation of TMY on the Internet.
 NREL’s TMY3 manual gives a good introduction to the topic: TMY3 manual

 It should also be noted that, for example, the own consumption of PV energy at a certain point in time is strongly dependent on the specific value of solar radiation and would possibly change significantly depending on which measurement year was used.
 It is important to understand that TMY data does not guarantee values for a specific point in time.However, they guarantee that the data for the location is typical over the year, i.e. represent the normal meteorological conditions.
 And although the probability of a certain value for a certain time cannot be quantified, the overall uncertainty of the climate data can still be quantified.
 This presentation offers a good introduction to this topic: Accuracy of MeteoNorm